OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/tests/test-artifacts-pruning-managed-rules-host.md

 ## Description

 Pruning via rules also works if no host is present.
-In this case, the technology and the artifact form a circle, while the application provides the presence impulse since its persistent.
+In this case, the technology and the artifact form a circle, while the application provides the presence impulse since its anchor.

 ## Variable Service Template